Andrew Maury is an American record producer, mixing engineer, and writer based in Brooklyn, New York.

 if we're talking about tuning in a modern pop/rap autotune-effect territory, do it however you want. watch out for melodyne destroying F's, T's, and S's. //// great vocals are mostly about believability. so, so much of this lies in the performance. the most fruitful step is to get the right performance and the right comp. sometimes pitchiness commands a lot of attention which can be good.
 David Byrne in Talking Heads comes to mind.
 But you have to know how to hear whether the pitchiness is musical and artistic or just sour and distracting. when i start working on a vocal (as a producer - not a mixer), i ask myself whether the mistakes make the performance cooler or pull me out of the song. first step would be deciding if autotune is right for their voice. i usually try it to see. if it glides with the music, i'll keep it and fine tune the retune speed.
 But if autotune is fighting what's naturally there, i ditch it and go to melodyne where i can be extremely precise. i comb through the whole song probably twice touching up spots that seem like they really need it. and i'll inevitably come across a few more moments to fix as i work the production to the finish line. i'll tune the shit out of octave stacks. can't stand when octaves are rubbing.

 Haaaaaa... here's my take.
 Others might describe it differently.
 A compressor is a tool that allows you to change the energy of a sound.
 It can be used gently to help massage the balance in the mix, or aggressively to create energy where it is lacking.
 It tightens a signal's dynamic range and can help prevent things from sounding overly dynamic.
-When you push a compressor hard (lets say, over 15db of gain reduction), it has an effect of adding lots of drama and excitement to a sound.
+When you push a compressor hard (lets say, over 15db of gain reduction), it has an effect of adding lots of drama and excitement.
 It helps to keep the signal focused in its moment-to-moment volume.
-Our ears and brain naturally compress sound when we hear things out in the real world.
-We're used to hearing some form of compression.
-Our eardrums physically tighten when we hear loud sounds and our brain allows us to focus in on quieter sounds that we are attempting to hear in more detail.
+Our ears and brain naturally compress sound out in the real world.
+We're used to hearing some form of compression because our eardrums physically tighten when we hear loud sounds.
+Our brain also allows us to focus in on quieter sounds that we are attempting to hear in more detail.
 Compressors help bring this familiarity to electronically recorded sounds.

-That record and band are really special to me.
-That album turned out great.
-I remember when I got the rough mixes about a month before I started mixing, I listened to the songs to death because I really loved them.
+I love that record.
+I remember when I got the rough mixes about a month before I started mixing, I listened to the songs on repeat because I really loved them.
 I even developed a fear that I wasn't going to do it justice.
 Phew.
 Dylan their bassist is a great arranger and producer.
-The puzzle of tones and rhythms across all the parts make a lot of sense and thats why its able to sound so clear.
+The puzzle of tones and rhythms across all the parts make a lot of sense and thats why it sounds so clear.
 Its also a wide bandwidth production -- low lows and high highs are all musically considered.

 This album was mixed when I was doing a hybrid ITB/OTB approach.
 I don't think its good BECAUSE of that though.
 Its just a context.
 There's a lot of hardware KuSh Audio Clariphonic mid+high boost on the mix bus.
 I might have overdone it because I remember having a revelation right before mastering that all the mixes sounded better when I added a pretty aggressive and broad digital EQ boost in the mids/low mids around 800hz.
 And then I remember getting the masters back from Dave McNair and thinking they were super bright again.
 But he nailed it.
 I dunno... good song, good arrangement, lots of conviction, like minds, get the right balance, EQ it until it works!!

 In 2018, the streaming service auto leveling conversation got intense.
 Mostly about Spotify, whom impose the setting *on* by default.
-To date, they have not shared their leveling algorithm with the music making community.
-I was thinking about this a lot at the time, and was getting psyched out by numbers and technicalities etc etc. There are sites like loudnesspenalty.com that somehow give you information about what the services will do to the file.
+I was thinking about this a lot at the time and was getting psyched out by numbers and technicalities etc etc. There are sites like loudnesspenalty.com that somehow give you information about what the services will do to the file.

 the numbers dont matter when you're under 0. no difference in sound quality if you deliver your mix at -20 or -2. a 24 bit audio file has an immense amount of perfectly clean headroom (140db from 0 to the noise floor)

+Guitars can sound like anything, so there are no rules here.
 SSL channel is always useful.
 Also a fan of Sly-Fi Axis for adding saturation+EQ.
-Soothe when the recording is really problematic / resonant.
+Soothe when the recording is problematic / too resonant.
 Sometimes Decapitator to add more grit/texture.

 I'd have to pull it up, but a lot of Shawn LP3 vocals have the waves C4 with the top boosted.
 Its quite a distinct sound.
 The "pop vocal" preset is a good starting place.
 Credit to the producer, Teddy Geiger, on that tip!
 The PT sessions came with C4 in the vocal chains.
 I had never really found a use for it prior, but I kept them as I reworked these mixes.